smartholdem/sthjs-wrapper/README.md

 # SmartHoldem JS API Wrapper

+A Node.JS module which provides a wrapper for the SmartHoldem API.

 ## Initialization

 Before you begin, choose a network to initialize a list of nodes in that network